edgarpf/aws-csaa-tips/README.md

 - Every DB has a weekely maintenence window.

+- It is highly discouraged to disable the automated backups in Amazon RDS because it disables point-in-time recovery.

 - Amazon DynamoDB is a fast and flexible NoSQL database service for all applications that need consistent, single-digit millisecond latency at any scale.
 It is a fully managed cloud database and supports both document and key-value store models.

 - If you take a snapshot the I/O operations will be suspended for a few minutes while the backup is in progress.